-- Invite them to opt-in to your loyalty program or another exclusive group
+- Invite them to opt-in to your loyalty program or other exclusive group

-- Give them a special reward (maybe a coupon or discount offer)
+- Give new subscribers a special reward (maybe a coupon or discount offer)

 With a little creative thought, you’ll have no problem thinking of a way to keep the conversation going, and your customers coming back for more.
 Remember, don’t sacrifice the details of the order confirmation for the sake of marketing through.
 The confirmation should take first priority.

 Effective confirmation email examples

 There are many situations that prompt a confirmation email, so any confirmation email template you rely on will be general, not specific.